The C-Brace® orthotronic mobility system

 What’s the difference between an orthosis and a support?

-In general, an orthosis is made of a sturdy, rigid material and includes functional elements such as straps, stirrups, joints or rods.
-Depending on the requirement, they can be used to immobilize (prevent movement), mobilize, relieve or stabilize a certain area of the body, or to correct malpositions in limbs and joints.
-In other words, an orthosis can be used either to completely immobilize the affected part of the body or to mobilize it in a controlled manner.
-Orthoses can also be used to correct the position or movement of a limb.
-In addition, there are special neuro-orthoses that can replace missing or impaired body functions.
-These are used in cases where an individual has complete or partial paralysis in their arms or legs following a stroke or an illness such as polio.
-If you believe an orthosis could help, you should always start by consulting your doctor.
-They will examine you carefully and tell you if an orthosis is the right orthopedic device for your specific symptoms.
+In general, an orthotic is made of a sturdy, rigid material and includes functional elements such as straps, stirrups, joints or rods.
+Depending on the requirement, they can be used to immobilize (prevent movement), mobilize, relieve, or stabilize a certain area of the body, or to correct malpositions in limbs and joints.
+In other words, an orthotic can be used either to completely immobilize the affected part of the body or to mobilize it in a controlled manner.
+Orthotics can also be used to correct the position or movement of a limb.
+In addition, there are special neuro-orthotics that can replace missing or impaired body functions.
+These are used, for example, in cases where an individual has complete or partial paralysis in their arms or legs following a stroke or an illness such as polio.
+If you believe an orthotic could help, you should always start by consulting your doctor.
+They will examine you carefully and tell you whether or not an orthotic is the right orthopedic device for your specific symptoms.
 Ideally, the doctor will then consult an O&P professional to find the appropriate product for your needs.

 Unlike orthoses, supports are generally made of flexible fabrics combined with pads (elastic inserts integrated into the support).
-In most cases, supports are used to stabilize joints.
+In most cases, supports are used to stabilise joints.
 First, the flexible fabric exerts a certain amount of pressure on the affected body part, which in turn stimulates muscle receptors.
-The integrated pads also massage the joint area, which helps to reduce oedema, bruising and hematoma.
-As with orthoses, supports should only be used after a thorough examination by a doctor.
-Working together with your doctor and an O&P professional, you will be able to find an appropriate product that is locally available.
+The integrated pads also massage the joint area, which helps to reduce oedema, bruising and haematoma.
+As with orthoses, supports should be used only after a thorough examination by a doctor.
+Working together with the doctor and an O&P professional, you will be able to find an appropriate product that is available locally.